 No. I’m an expert at being a chump.
 I lived it.
 But being of an analytical mind (years spent deciphering bullshit as a think tank editor) prepared me for parsing cheater word salad.
 And I studied history with African Marxists, who have a tremendous amount to say about oppression and decolonizing one’s mind.

 Organic farming, really?

-I became an organic farm inspector so I could afford to keep writing.
-That said, I have a commitment to sustainable agriculture and many published articles on farming (under the byline Tracy Sutton).
+I have a commitment to sustainable agriculture and many published articles on farming (under the byline Tracy Sutton).
 I’ve interviewed Michael Pollan and Joel Salatin among others.